 LV Details

 This section is major part of a project.
-User can create and edit all type of positions like Titles, Subtitles, Normal, Surcharge Positions and etc… fields will get enabled based in type of position.
+User can create and edit all type of positions like Titles, Subtitles, Normal, Surcharge Positions and etc… fields will get enabled based on type of position.
 Incase surcharge position Surcharge percentage fields, FromOZ and ToOZ fields will be enabled,in other cases these will be disabled.
 Same behavior will be applicable for other type of positions too.
 Discount position can be created and edited from project meta data itself.Below are position OTTOPro will support.

 N-Normalposition